 • Be at least 16 years of age or approved for Gifted and Talented admissions;

-• High school seniors must possess a 2.5 or above grade point average, all other students must possess a 3.0 or above grade point average;
+• Must possess a 3.0 or above grade point average;

 • Be certified by the high school as meeting the eligibility requirements.